thanos-io/thanos/docs/proposals-accepted/202206-block-series-deletion-compactor.md

 This is not so efficient as rewrite is a different process than compaction.
 We need to add this step and make sure rewrite can work together with compaction and no redundant work is done.

+#### Considerations

 Overall, among the 3 options, option 1 is better as it is easier to implement and straightforward.
+No additional API required or no additional logic change on the compaction side.

-### Other Considerations
+### Other Design Considerations

 #### Compaction Planner for Tombstone